Transgender Day of Remembrance

-MyUmbrella, in partnership with Reading Pride, organises the Transgender Day of Remembrance (TDoR) event in Reading town centre.
-This year, the event will be taking place at Pentahotel, Oxford Road, Reading, Berkshire, RG1 7RH on Sunday 17th November 2019, starting at 3:00pm.
+Reading Pride's MyUmbrella LGBT+, organises the Transgender Day of Remembrance (TDoR) event in Reading town centre.
+This year, the event will be taking place at Pentahotels Reading, Oxford Road, Reading, Berkshire, RG1 7RH on Sunday 17th November 2019 starting at 3:00pm.

 The event is an important part of the MyUmbrella calendar, as an LGBT+ charity we celebrate the diversity of being trans*, although we understand it is important to stand together and fight for more rights and equality not just locally but also in the UK and throughout the world.

 As in years past, most of those lost to the ongoing epidemic of fatal anti-trans violence are people of colour, specifically black trans* women.
 The Reading 2015 TDoR event was the first in the town centre, with a large attendance across every section of the trans* community and allies, including representatives from Reading Council and Thames Valley Police.

 This year, we will be going further by getting guest speakers from both local and national organisations to come in and speak.